Writers On Writing / Surviving and thriving as a freelance writer with Zoya Patel

 ‘The more you pitch, the more comfortable you become with rejection, with no response, and with pitching again.
 Editors want to hear from you, and rejection is never personal!’

 Writers on Writing is our regular conversation with a writer or industry professional about the writing craft, industry insights, and their own practice.
-This week, we spoke to award-winning author and widely published writer Zoya Patel about working as a successful freelance writer, ahead of her online course Building a Freelance Writing Career that begins on 11 October.
+This week, we spoke to award-winning author and widely published writer Zoya Patel about working as a successful freelance writer, ahead of her online course Building a Freelance Writing Career.

 How does one overcome the awkwardness of pitching for the first time?